Kalayse/Portfolio/Bookish_Log.md

 *BigQuery* was receiving an error and failed to upload with the double quote.

 ## 6-Sept-5
 Uploaded Amazon Top 50 Bestselling Books 2009-2019 by Sooter Saalu into *BigQuery*.
 Currently, finding relative datasets from Kaggle to explore using SQL.
 My intent is to compare multiple Bookish datasets.
 I am considering exploring other datasets that are outside of Goodreads, but at this time, I continue using Goodreads datasets as the main source of information.

+Potential courses of action:
+- Word cloud visualization for titles, genres, or reviews.
+- Datasets outside of Goodreads.
+It appears that the Amazon Top 50 compiles the information from Goodreads based on Saalu's notebook in Kaggle.

 ## Datasets Used: